Geometric Floquet theory

-where the Wilson line operator (at a fixed Floquet gauge $t_0{=}0$), $\exp({-i\Gamma(t,0)}){=}\mathcal{T}\exp(-i \int_0^t\A_{\K,\lambda}(s)\mathrm{d}s)$ ${=}\sum_n e^{-i \gamma_n(t,0)} \ketbra{\psi_n[t]}{\psi_n[0]}$, is dynamically generated by the Kato AGP; each cycle, it accumulates Berry phases and is therefore not periodic.
-The quasienergy operator is replaced by the Kato operator $\Xi_\K(t,0){=}\sum_n \xi_{\K,n}(t) \ketbra{\psi_n[0]}$, with time-dependent but non-folded energy spectrum $\xi_{K,n}(t){=}t^{-1}\int_0^t E_{\K,n}(s)\dd s$ which for $t{=}T$ equals the period-averaged Kato energies.
-Numerically, one can directly obtain the Kato spectrum from the lab-frame Hamiltonian by taking the diagonal expectation value of Eq.~\eqref{eq:Kato_floquet} in the Floquet states: $E_{\K,n}(t){=}\bra{\psi_n[t]}H(t)\ket{\psi_n[t]}$.
+The quasienergy operator is replaced by the {\bf A}verage-{\bf E}nergy operator $\Havg(t,0){=}\sum_n \Eavg_n(t,0) \ketbra{\psi_n[0]}$~\cite{Le2022_MissingQuantumNumberFloquet}, with time-dependent but non-folded energy spectrum $\Eavg_n(t,0){=}t^{-1}\int_0^t \EKn{n}(s)\dd s$ which for $t{=}T$ equals the period-averaged Kato energies.
+Numerically, one can directly obtain the Kato spectrum from the lab-frame Hamiltonian by taking the diagonal expectation value of Eq.~\eqref{eq:Kato_floquet} in the Floquet states: $\EKn{n}(t){=}\bra{\psi_n[t]}H(t)\ket{\psi_n[t]}$.
 Unlike the stroboscopic Floquet decomposition, the Kato decomposition~\eqref{eq:Kato_evo} naturally separates out the geometric and dynamical contributions to the time evolution.
 This allows us to acquire a complementary understanding of nonequilibrium phenomena: our results below indicate that the geometric phase carries the information about inherently nonequilibrium phenomena, suggesting a deeper connection between quantum geometry and nonequilibrium dynamics, while the dynamical phase is equilibrium-like.

+Practically, the uniqueness of the Kato decomposition allows us to define a unique sorting of the Floquet eigenstates according to the average-energies $\Eavg_n(T)$; this opens up the possibility of identifying the Floquet ground state and defining filling for Floquet-Bloch bands, resolving a long-standing problem of Floquet theory, and offering an alternative to the recently proposed spectral unwinding~\cite{dinc2024effective}.
+Note that it is the average-energy operator $\Havg(T,0)$, and not the Kato Hamiltonian $\HK(t)$, that provides a physically meaningful spectrum; this is because $\Havg[t]\equiv\Havg(t+T,t)$, unlike $\HK(t)$, is an invariant of motion and the eigenvalues $\Eavg_n(T)$ of $\Havg(T,0)$ are manifestly independent of the phase of the drive (Floquet gauge), unlike the Kato energies~\footnote{Note that the AGP gauge (eigenstate re-phasing) is different from the Floquet gauge (phase of the drive); $\Eavg_n(T)$ is manifestly invariant w.r.t.~both gauges.}.